Start Here: Maui Real Estate Buying and Selling Guide

 Start with our Complete Maui Buyer’s Guide, which walks you step-by-step through financing, escrow, inspections, and closing on Maui.

-Property classification significantly impacts ownership cost — see Maui Property Taxes Explained for a detailed breakdown of rates and exemptions.
+Property classification significantly impacts ownership cost — review Maui Property Taxes Explained for a detailed breakdown of rates and exemptions.

 Insurance availability and premiums can materially affect affordability and loan qualification.
-Review our guide on how insurance affects buying a home on Maui before writing an offer.
+Review how insurance affects buying a home on Maui before writing an offer.

 Selling a Home on Maui

-Preparing to sell a property requires more than listing it.
+Preparing to sell requires more than listing a property.

 Pricing strategy, buyer psychology, and classification status all influence how quickly and profitably a home sells.